23 Essential Fermented Foods for Better Gut Health

 If you haven’t jumped on the fermented foods bandwagon yet, consider this your call to action.
 Foods like sauerkraut, kimchi, and kombucha have been in the limelight recently for their role in supporting healthy bacteria in your gut.

-We couldn't be happier about this fermented resurgence — especially since there's something for everyone.
-After all, sourdough, beer, and yogurt are all fermented foods as well.
+We couldn’t be happier about this fermented resurgence — especially since there’s something for everyone.
+After all, sourdough, beer, and yogurt are all fermented foods!
 Start working your way through this list for a super-healthy microbiome.

 Kefir is like a tangy drinkable yogurt, and all you need to make your own version at home is whole milk and kefir grains, which are easily found online.
 The best part is that as long as they stay healthy, you can use kefir grains over and over again pretty much indefinitely.